 Liberty Insurance Underwriters Inc. ("Liberty") filed suit against us in federal court in Delaware seeking a declaratory judgment that there was no insurance coverage for any settlement, judgment, or defense costs in the class and derivative litigation, that the monies totaling approximately \$1 million it paid to the Company in connection with an SEC investigation (which did not result in charges against us) were not covered by insurance, and for recoupment of the monies already paid.
-We have retained counsel to defend us which has filed an answer to the complaint denying its material allegations, as well as a counterclaim against Liberty for breach of contract, declaratory judgment, bad faith and violation of the Washington State Consumer Protection Act, alleging among other things that Liberty wrongfully denied the Company's claims for coverage of the class and derivative litigations, and seeking money damages.
+We answered the complaint denying its material allegations and asserted a counterclaim against Liberty for breach of contract, declaratory judgment, bad faith and violation of the Washington State Consumer Protection Act, alleging among other things that Liberty wrongfully denied the Company's claims for coverage of the class and derivative litigations, and seeking money damages.
 In June 2022, the court granted Liberty's motions for summary judgment to Liberty and awarded Liberty \$1,359,063 in damages.
-In July 2022, we filed an appeal and deposited \$1,600,000 with the United State District Court for the District of Delaware as security during pending our appeal.
-During the period ended June 30, 2022, the Company recorded a legal judgement for this amount inclusive of estimated costs.
-See "Item 1 - Legal Proceedings" for more information.
+In July 2022, we filed an appeal and deposited \$1,600,000 with the United State District Court for the District of Delaware as security pending our appeal.
+During the period ended September 30, 2022, the Company recorded a legal judgment for this amount inclusive of estimated costs.

 In November 2017, Lee Pederson, a former Biozone lawyer, filed a lawsuit in the U.S. District Court in Minnesota against co-defendants the Company, Dr. Phillip Frost, OPKO Health, Inc. and Brian Keller alleging that defendants engaged in wrongful conduct related to Biozone, including causing Biozone to enter into an allegedly improper licensing agreement and engaged in alleged market manipulation ("Pederson I").
 On September 13, 2018, the United States District Court granted the Company and its co-defendants' motion to dismiss Pederson's amended complaint in Pederson I for lack of personal jurisdiction in Minnesota.
 On October 11, 2018, Pederson filed a notice of appeal with the United States Court of Appeals for the Eighth Circuit.
-The plaintiff's appeal was denied and the dismissal of Pederson I affirmed in March 2020.
-Meanwhile, in July 2019, Lee Pederson hiled another lawsuit in the U.S. District Court in Minnesota against co-defendants the Company, Dr. Frost, and Daniel Fisher ("Pederson II").
+The plaintiff"s appeal was denied and the dismissal of Pederson I affirmed in March 2020.
+Meanwhile, in July 2019, Lee Pederson had filed another lawsuit in the U.S. District Court in Minnesota against co-defendants the Company, Dr. Frost, and Daniel Fisher ("Pederson II").
 In his complaint in Pederson II, Pederson alleged tortious interference by the Company and Dr. Frost with an alleged collaboration agreement between Mr. Pederson and Mr. Fisher.
 On November 19, 2020 the Magistrate Judge recommended dismissal of Pederson II, and further recommended that Pederson be restricted from filing any other actions in the District of Minnesota against defendants on the same or similar allegations as those in Pederson II, and on January 4, 2021 the District Court Judge adopted those recommendations and ordered dismissal of Pederson II.
-On February 1, 2021 Pederson's petition for rehearing en banc.
+On February 1, 2021 Pederson filed a Notice of Appeal from the order of dismissal of Pederson II in the Eighth Circuit.
+On February 8, 2022 the U.S. Court of Appeals, Eighth Circuit, denied Pederson's petition for rehearing en banc.
+On October 3, 2022, the U.S. Supreme Court denied Pederson's petition for a writ of certiorari.
+We do not know if Pederson will refile the lawsuit elsewhere.